zzyzxlab/tao.js/packages/docs/src/content/advanced/inline-handlers.md

 });

 TAO.addInlineHandler({}, (tao, data) => {
-  console.log('If no other total Wildcard handlers have been added, I will run third, after all handlers from the previously added taople');
+  console.log('If no other total Wildcard handlers have been added, I will run third, after all handlers from the previously added trigram');
 });

 TAO.addInlineHandler({ t: 'User', a: 'Find', o: 'Portal' }, (tao, data) => {
-  console.log('I have something else to do for this AppCon, and will run second'); // <--- b/c the {User,Find,Portal} taople was added to the TAO first, and this handler added for it second
+  console.log('I have something else to do for this AppCon, and will run second'); // <--- b/c the {User,Find,Portal} trigram was added to the TAO first, and this handler added for it second
 })
 ```

 _**Special Note:** In all likelihood, our App will register some type of Handler on the total
-Wildcard taople (`{}`) first during bootstrapping of the App, so the above scenario of it being
+Wildcard trigram (`{}`) first during bootstrapping of the App, so the above scenario of it being
 called 3rd is **unlikely** and only here for illustrative purposes._

 ## Chaining Inline Handlers